1stsai/11420CHE240100-Final-Project/README.md

 ```

 ## Result
-We ran a 100 gamge experiment with minimax and reflex agents, the results are as follows:
+We ran a 100 game experiment with minimax and reflex agents, the results are as follows:
 ```
 ==================================================
  FINAL STATS